grinnell-cs/csc151-dh/_eboards/eboard22-3.md

 define local recursive helpers, we use `letrec` rather than `let.
 (The reason is complicated.)

+I'm using a local helper to make it easier to change things, since that means I don't have to rename it when I make a new procedure like `int-list->string`.

 I'm using `cond` rather than `if` because I expect to add more cases.

 ```